 Ignition Procedures and Methods HIgh Mod Multiple firing sequences patterns and timing must be coordinated to meet project objectives and reduce the risk of an unexpected or adverse event.
 Specific fire intensities or ROS are somewhat critical for meeting resource objectives but are readily attained by placing local skill sets in firing boss positions.
 Risk can be mitigated down to moderate with an experienced Firing Boss and skilled burners.
 Due to the larger size of the units and complex terrain, all burners should either have radios or maintain close enough spacing where communication will not be compromised.
-See burn plan element: 5 Ignition Plan.
-Prescribed Fire Duration Mod Mod Active ignition, fire spread, and patrol is expected to occur for several operational periods.
+Active ignition, fire spread, and patrol is See burn plan element: 5 Ignition Plan.
+Prescribed Fire Duration Mod Mod Active ignition, me spread, and parton is expected to occur for several operational periods.
 Some residual burning (heavy fuel smoldering, stump holes, etc.) is expected to occur for several days after the primary burn out of the unit.
 Mop-up and patrol is typical with minimal resource and equipment needs.
 Primary holding phase is expected to be completed within reasonably predictable local weather forecasts.
 The prescribed fire depends on accurate forecasts through three days.
 See burn plan elements: 3 Prescription, 5 Ignition/Holding Plan, and 6 Post-Burn Activities.